Russia's Putin moves to annex 4 Ukraine regions despite global outcry over land grab blasted as illegal

 He urged Ukraine to sit down for talks to end the fighting, but warned sternly that Russia would never surrender control of the Donetsk, Luhansk, Kherson and Zaporizhzhia regions.
 He accused the West of fueling the hostilities as part of its plan to turn Russia into a "colony" and a "crowds of slaves."

+In response to his move, Ukraine's Presient Volodymyr Zelenskyy announced that his nation was submitting an "accelerated" application to join the NATO military alliance.
+Ukraine has long aspired to join NATO, but the alliance has not offered an invitation, and there was no immediate indication how it would receive Zelenskyy's bid.

+Putin has long demanded that Ukraine never be allowed to join NATO, and his regime has bristled at the looing accession of Finland and Sweden — countries close to Russia's borders — to the Western military alliance.

-The ceremony comes three days after the completion of Kremlin-orchestrated "referendums" on joining Russia that were dismissed by Kyiv and the West as a bare-faced land grab, held at gunpoint and based on lies.
+Friday's annexation ceremony in Moscow came three days after the completion of Kremlin-orchestrated "referendums" on joining Russia that were dismissed by Kyiv and the West as a bare-faced land grab, held at gunpoint and based on lies.

 United Nations Secretary-General Antonio Guterres issued a statement Thursday condemning the Russian move.